beere-lang/beere/README.md

 ## Features (that beere will have in the **first** release)

-- Fast native compilation to x86_64 Assembly
+- Fast native compilation to Assembly x86_64 (Intel Syntax)
 - Manual memory management (Optional GC soon)
 - Simple and clean syntax
 - Optional object-oriented features